Python CV Node

 frame_count[0] += 1

-# Convert horus Image to NumPy array (zero-copy when possible)
+# Convert horus Image to NumPy array (zero-copy via shared memory pool)

 # --- OpenCV processing ---